The highly engaging programme is designed to promote lateral and analytical thinking.

 "I had an enriching experience at Hillcrest Normal School.
 I now have a greater cultural appreciation and awareness.
 I will keep striving to be a better educator who can inspire others to achieve their dreams and reflect on my beliefs and practices."

-Gain a head start by reading advanced courses for direct transition to a Masters degree.
+Gain a head start by reading Master level courses, the results of which may be used for accreditation to a Masters Degree.

 TSP scholars with outstanding results and meet additional subject-specific criteria can read up to 3 Masters level courses in Year 3 -4.